-Industrial Deafness Compensation Claims
+Industrial Deafness Claims and Time Limits

-Occupational deafness, in other words, industrial deafness, is a serious injury that can limit a person’s life.
+Industrial deafness, in other words, occupational deafness, is a serious injury that can limit a person’s life.
 It may occur due to a specific accident, or event that has a gradual onset.
-The most common symptoms of occupational deafness are difficulties hearing in open spaces, difficulty talking on the phone, watching broadcasts on a higher volume.
+The most common symptoms of Industrial deafness are difficulty hearing in open spaces, difficulty talking on the phone, and watching broadcasts on a higher volume.

 If you have experienced industrial deafness due to your workplace, you may be entitled to make a workers’ compensation claim.

 What are my entitlements for an Industrial Deafness claim?

 If you suffer from hearing loss due to during the course of work, you may be entitled to: